Fitting a new radiator

 Levelling radiator brackets

-Fit the New Radiator
+Fit the new radiator

 Now time to fit the new radiator on the wall brackets: